inpe-cdsr/catalog/README.md

 #### dgi_catalog_api

 [dgi_catalog_api](https://github.com/dgi-catalog/dgi-catalog-backend) is a back-end service to [dgi_catalog_portal](https://github.com/dgi-catalog/dgi-catalog-frontend) web application.
 This service provides user authentication and an endpoint to download satellite images.

+Existing volumes in development mode:

+  - `/app`: this folder needs to point to the [dgi-catalog-backend](https://github.com/dgi-catalog/dgi-catalog-backend) source code, that is the [root](https://github.com/dgi-catalog/dgi-catalog-backend) folder.

 Environment variables file is named as `./env/api.env` and its variables are: